 3. Blast Some Tunes

 Okay, maybe don’t blast them, because that's a safety hazard, but you can try one earbud on low volume so you can still hear your surroundings.
 Turn on your favorite dancing tunes!
-If you don’t have a favorite dancing song use my favorite mountain song, “Dance Yourself Clean” by LCD SoundSystem, and while you’re at it, listen to your new playlist on the way up the mountain so you associate the songs with good times.
+If you don’t have a favorite dancing song use my favorite mountain song, “Dance Yourself Clean” by LCD SoundSystem.
+While you’re at it, listen to your new playlist on the way up the mountain so you associate the songs with good times.
 Or, if that's embarrassing, just keep your songs to yourself as a little secret you can boogie to and leave everyone wondering.

 If you think about it, skiing is dancing—you twist your hips and bend your knees!
-Try practicing your ski technique at your next dance party… everyone will be doing it by the end of the night!
+Try practicing your ski technique at your next dance party…everyone will be doing it by the end of the night!

 4. Stay Warm